In this guide

 Can You Make Money on Prediction Markets?

-Absolutely — traders with strong analytical skills can generate returns on prediction markets.
-The mechanism is straightforward: identify opportunities where the aggregate market assessment diverges from the true probability.
-In contrast to games of chance, prediction markets reward informed participants through genuine alpha: your advantage stems from diligent analysis and domain expertise rather than randomness.
+Absolutely — disciplined traders generate consistent returns by trading on prediction markets.
+Success hinges on spotting opportunities where collective market sentiment diverges from true probability.
+Unlike gambling venues, prediction markets reward informed participants with genuine profit potential: your advantage stems from diligent analysis and insight, not random chance.

 Core Strategies for Prediction Market Profits